Elles Bailey: Professional career

 Bailey's debut studio album for Outlaw Music, Wildfire (2017), was recorded in Nashville, Tennessee, under the guidance of record producer Brad Nowell.
 Bailey co-wrote the majority of the 12 tracks on the collection, but included her rendition of Taylor Swift's "Shake It Off".
 Immediately after the recording was finalised, Bailey and her band (which included Brent Mason) toured both North America and the UK.
-The album was predated on 10 February 2017 by the single release of the track "Wildfire".
+The album was preceded on 10 February 2017 by the single release of the track "Wildfire".
 In 2019, Bailey's next studio album, Road I Call Home, reached the top of the UK Blues Chart.
-It was recorded in Nashville, with recordings jammed in between a 97 date concert tour across Europe.
-It got the 'Album of the Year' gong at UKBlues Awards with another going to Bailey as 'Artist of the Year'.
-During the COVID-19 pandemic, Bailey gave out a series of livestream recordings of her versions of others recorded music.
-The resultant studio album, Ain't Nothing But, got a nomination for 'Blues Album of the Year' at the 2021 UKBlues Awards, where she was named 'Artist of the Year' for the second consecutive year.
+It was recorded in Nashville, with recordings jammed in between a 97-date concert tour across Europe.
+It was awarded the 'Album of the Year' gong at UK Blues Awards with another going to Bailey as 'Artist of the Year'.
+During the COVID-19 pandemic, Bailey gave out a series of livestream recordings of her versions of others' recorded music.
+The resultant studio album, Ain't Nothing But, received a nomination for 'Blues Album of the Year' at the 2021 UK Blues Awards, where she was named 'Artist of the Year' for the second consecutive year.

 Her next studio album, Shining in the Half Light, was recorded in Devon in the midst of a COVID-19 lockdown when Bailey was months into her pregnancy.
-She co-wrote the entire album's worth of songs with collaborators from around the globe.
+She co-wrote the entire album's-worth of songs with collaborators from around the globe.
 It was produced by Dan Weller.
 The main musicians used included Joe Wilkins (guitar), Jonny Henderson (keyboards), Matthew Waer (bass guitar) and Matthew Jones (drums).
 It was released on 25 February 2022.
 Due to the logistics surrounding the recording processes, Bailey listened to the album's final mixes while in hospital awaiting to give birth.
 To add to the difficulties, Bailey herself caught COVID-19 only weeks after the album's launch date.

-In February 2024, Bailey announced signing to Cooking Vinyl for her new album due later that year.
+In February 2024, Bailey announced her signing to Cooking Vinyl for her new album due later that year.
 She released her fourth studio album, Beneath the Neon Glow, on 9 August 2024.